 Working more efficiently: asking ourselves how we can reduce the environmental impact, raising awareness and engagement through creativity and improving our offering and value for money as an agency.

-We’ve appointed an internal team of 5 (Project Eden) to make Verve an airtight green machine with: compost gift-bags, eco hot-takes and personalised plants; watch this space!
+We’ve appointed an internal team of 10, spread across our 3 offices, to make Verve an airtight green machine with: compost gift-bags, eco hot-takes and personalised plants; watch this space!

 Sustainability used to be a ‘nice to have’ but with 88% of respondents in a recent Nielsen study stating that there’s too much plastic packaging being used unnecessarily, now it’s a ‘must have’.